 Dr. Ronald B. Standler

 Please do not send details of your problem to me until after I have determined that I do not have a conflict of interest.

-In your initial inquiry, please give me your full name, mailing address, and — if you want me to call you — telephone number.
+In your initial inquiry, please give me your full name and mailing address.
 (Strangely, most people who sent their legal question to me via e-mail omitted these details, until I began asking.
 I disclose my true name and mailing address to you and it is only fair that you do the same to me.)

+Dr. Ronald B. Standler